SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

  - db: This is the db module that was deployed as part of the mta deployment, it will be stopped by default, do not delete or modify this app.
  - srv: This is the srv module with CDS and Java code that was deployed as part of the mta deployment
- - <SOME_RANDOM_NAME>furnitureshop-srv: This was deployed when you did right click on srv module and Run as Java Application in Exercise 1
- - webide-builder-sapwebide-di-<SOME_RANDOM_NAME>: This is the builder that you installed in Exercise 1
+ - webide-builder-sapwebide-di-<SOME_RANDOM_NAME>: This is the builder that you installed in Exercise 1.
+Please do not delete this application.
  - wishlist: This is the wishlist html5 application with the UI logic was deployed as part of the mta deployment

 35. Click on the srv application and click on the link to under Application Routes to launch the srv application